holser/openstack-summit-paris-2014/markdown/08-Keystone.md

 Note:

-We strongly believe that temporary data should be kept in key value storages.
+We strongly believe that temporary data should be kept in key value stores.
 Firstly, there is no need to keep temporary data in database.
 Secondly, what will happen if we lose this data?
-Correct, on next operation the client or service will get a new token using standard authentication method.
+Correct, on the next operation, the client or service will get a new token using standard authentication method.
-In order to maintain keystone resilience we added memcached support for tokens, but then we figured out that dead controller may lead to 6 seconds lag in operations and makes cluster unusable.
-We started searching for another solution, but pylibmc was not eventet-safe.
+In order to maintain keystone resilience, we added memcached support for tokens, but then we figured out that a dead controller may lead to 6 seconds lag in operations and makes the cluster unusable.
+We started searching for another solution, but pylibmc was not eventlet-safe.
 So we wrote a driver that supported connection pooling for memcached.
-Nevertheless, there are still some problems with python-memcached as it has some broken logic for keys sharding, which we are working to merge fix for.
+Nevertheless, there are still some problems with python-memcached as it has some broken logic for keys sharding, which we are working to merge a fix for.